 Children are welcome at all camps except the Tree Camp, where the minimum age is 12 years and The Granite Suites, where the minimum age is 16 years.

 Facilities at the five camps include a swimming pool, contemplation decks and dining and lounge areas.
-Varty Camp is also home to the original Sparta Hunting Camp, a boutique, the fitness center, massage treatment room and library.
+Varty Camp is also home to the original Sparta Hunting Camp, a boutique, the fitness centre, massage treatment room and library.
 Guests from all camps are invited to make use of these facilities.

 Game drives, guided walks, bird watching and Shangaan cultural village visits are all included at Londolozi.
-Other activities at Londolozi Private Game Reserve include use of the fitness center, yoga, Pilates, massage, bush running, animal tracking adventures, clay pigeon shooting, sleep-outs, fishing and visits to the John Varty Cinematography Center and local communities.
+Other activities at Londolozi Private Game Reserve include use of the fitness centre, yoga, Pilates, massage, bush running, animal tracking adventures, clay pigeon shooting, sleep-outs, fishing and visits to the John Varty Cinematography Centre and local communities.
 Game drive safaris at Londolozi are conducted in specially adapted open Land Rovers, with professional guides and trackers to locate and provide interesting background information and facts about Africa's spectacular wildlife.

 Dominic Atterton (Staff)

 Londos is split up into 5 different camps each with a different feel and price point.
 At the hub of each camp is a main lodge, a communal open plan space with lounge at one end and a huge deck and restaurant looking out over the Sand River.
 The lodges are all lined up along the river and within walking distance although staying in one youd have little clue the others were there.